Chapter 1: Cinderfella

 "Really?
 I'd like to see you prove it."

-"Well, first of all, I'm a lawyer.
+"Well, first of all, I'm an attorney.
 I have defended murderers and rapists so that they could hopefully walk free.
 What have you done with your life?"

 "I thought so.
 Now, let me relive my youth in peace."